roboogle/gtkmvc3/gtkmvco/docs/manual/obs.rst

 will be notified only of the property changes that they are actually interested in observing.

-An implicit syntactical rule binds observable property names to notifications sockets inside Observers.
-This rule allows an automatic connection, and fixes a sort of "rule" for methods names.
+Observable properties are then syntactically bounded to notifications sockets inside Observers.

 Later in this document, some implementation details are discussed, and further details about observable properties are presented.
 Finally,